 See also: Agricultural Competitiveness White Paper

-Our ACCC Commissioner with specific expertise in agriculture, Mick Keogh, will work with the Agriculture Unit and assist the ACCC’s activities to encourage fair trading and strengthen competition across agricultural supply chains.
+Our ACCC Commissioner with specific expertise in agriculture, Mick Keogh, works with the Agriculture Unit and assists the ACCC’s activities to encourage fair trading and strengthen competition across agricultural supply chains.

 We send out newsletters to update subscribers of upcoming events, workshops, market studies, and other relevant opportunities to engage with the ACCC.

 Several areas of the ACCC’s work have direct impact on agricultural businesses.

 The ACCC established an Agriculture Consultative Committee in 2016.
 The Committee helps inform the Unit and the broader ACCC on issues affecting the agriculture sector that fall within the scope of the Competition and Consumer Act 2010.

 We hold a range of forums in regional areas with targeted industry sectors to:

 - discuss concerns and share information about supply chain competition and unfair trading issues

 - learn about rights and responsibilities under the Act and how to engage effectively with the ACCC.